CtrCatio/utopalib_java-main/README.md

 -----
 How to

-1.Download the JAR file of the library:
+1. Download the JAR file of the library:

 [CtrCatio/utopalib_java-main/blob/main/libs/utopalib_java-main.jar](https://github.com/CtrCatio/utopalib_java-main/blob/main/libs/utopalib_java-main.jar)

-2. Adding the JAR File to Your Project
+2. Adding the JAR File to Your Project or use Gradle

 For Gradle
 Create a libs folder in the root of your project (if it doesn't already exist).